 Hot glue a few eyeballs to some pipe cleaners and attach those to a head band.
 Your little one will be quite the looker.

 I used straw from an old Hawaiian hula skirt I had and stuffed it under one of my daughters straw hats.
 Overalls from her closet and a little facepaint using lipstick and eyeliner and we were done.
 I love this cute little scarecrow.
 Easiest DIY toddler halloween costume yet!

 I used my glue gun to attach the pompoms to a paper plate.
 I also glued a few to a plain headband.
 After that, I wrote $0.25 on a piece of black construction paper and used adhesive stickers to attach it to her primary.com dress.
 I don’t think she realizes that she is dressed as candy otherwise she would have a totally different reaction.

 Do you dress your little one in DIY toddler

 Catch my segment on WFLA Daytime talking all about these easy Halloween costumes.

-shop the items I used to make my costumes here:
+Shop the items I used to make these easy Halloween costumes here: